 (Figure 3: An example of a levels and benefits for tier loyalty program.)

-Making your customers feel valued by providing incentives is a great way to get more loyal customers, keeping your brand top in mind, and increase your sales.
+Making your customers feel valued by providing incentives is a great way to get more loyal customers, keep your brand top in mind, and increase your sales.

-Checkout, the last and a critical step in ordering, should be as simple and easy to use as much as possible.
+Checkout, a critical and last step in ordering, should be as simple and easy to use as much as possible.
 A complicated checkout page may lead users to abandon their purchases, especially if it is not easy to understand and not user-friendly.
 There are 3 types of checkout – traditional, accordion, and one-step checkout.

 Traditional checkout is a multi-step checkout flow where the required information is grouped into separate pages.
 While the accordion checkout is like the traditional, instead of pages, the required information is separated through accordions in a single page.